TaliWeinstein/taliweinstein.github.io/content/project/Helina2025/index.md

 ---
 title:  From Passive to Participatory: Healthcare Workshop Design for Continued Community Engagement
-summary: Summarising the design of collaborative workshops for encouraging community building.
+summary: Communicating the design of collaborative workshops for encouraging community building.
 tags:
   - Other
 date: "2025-04-27T00:00:00Z"